 Anyone who’s ever had to organise an office party knows how much of a minefield it can be – expectations are high, and every team member expects something slightly different.
-However, if you’re party is taking place in the summer, there are some great things you can do that are different to drinks at the local pub and sure to please the whole team.
+However, if your party is taking place in the summer, there are some great things you can do that are different to drinks at the local pub and sure to please the whole team.

 Here’s our top list of work summer party ideas.